b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Theology.md

 Jesus is straight up saying that Elohim's love for Jehovah is conditional, so that condition is being passed on to His mortal disciples on Earth.

 Nelson's [[#Yes, it's conditional!|talk]] does outline [more examples like this](https://www.churchofjesuschrist.org/study/ensign/2003/02/divine-love?lang=eng&id=title8#title8)!

+&nbsp;

+##### Anyone else teach this?
+I haven't looked outside of Mormonism for an answer to that, but I can observe that [[#Yes, it's conditional!|address from Elder Nelson]] is an easy target to wail on for teaching the idea that divine love is conditional.
+For what it's worth, Nelson isn't the only one to teach that.

+>There are many ways to describe and speak of divine love.
+One of the [[#Maybe it's actually *unconditional*?|terms we hear often today]] is that God’s love is “unconditional.”
+While in one sense that is true, the descriptor _unconditional_ appears nowhere in scripture.
+Rather, His love is described in scripture as “great and wonderful love,” “perfect love,” “redeeming love,” and “everlasting love.”
+These are better terms because the word _unconditional_ can convey mistaken impressions about divine love, such as, God tolerates and excuses anything we do because His love is unconditional. . .

+_["Abide in My Love"](https://www.churchofjesuschrist.org/study/general-conference/2016/10/abide-in-my-love?lang=eng&id=p4#p4)_, D. Todd Christofferson, General Conference October 2016

+&nbsp;

+>**The Love of God Does Not Excuse Sin; Rather, It Offers Redemption.**
+>
+>Because God’s love is all-embracing, some speak of it as “unconditional,” and in their minds they may project that thought to mean that God’s _blessings_ are “unconditional” and that _salvation_ is “unconditional.”
+They are not.

+_[The Love of God](https://www.churchofjesuschrist.org/study/general-conference/2021/10/15christofferson?lang=eng&id=title2-p4#title2)_, D. Todd Christofferson, General Conference October 2021

+&nbsp;

+Call me a grouch if you think I deserve it, but I feel more inclined toward Christofferson's presentation of this idea- it feels more approachable.
+It feels like a charitable, patient clarification, rather than "you thought you were loved, but _psych_, you've gotta earn it first!
+Here's an alliteration to make that idea stick in your mind 😏"

+&nbsp;

 #### Maybe it's actually *unconditional*?
 >... all men are literally the children of Almighty God, that each of us is the spirit child of a Heavenly Father who loves us and by whom we are esteemed as one, who is as concerned and interested in the least of men as He is in the most seemingly righteous of men, who establishes and preserves laws which when lived produce blessings, which when broken result in sad consequences; but a God who, though He will not protect men from the effects of their own bad choices, ==unceasingly, unremittingly, unreservedly, unconditionally loves the individual==.